Nareshvrao/Semantic-segmentation-of-remote-sensing-images-based-on-Deeplab-v3/README.md

 data set:
-The AI ​​classification and recognition of CCF satellite imagery provides a training set for the
+The AI ​​classification and recognition of CCF satellite imagery.

 dataset